TRACE – unique chemical database

 Supported access to TRACE means we can provide timely and accurate information in the field of chemical toxicology and risk and hazard assessment for clients.

 Using TRACE, we are able to expertly locate and summarise data according to client requirements, provide accurate information on the health effects and legislative status of selected chemicals, identify specific documents speedily and efficiently, and prepare comprehensive bibliographic reference lists on defined issues.
 We can assist in the interpretation of new guidelines and requirements for regulatory approvals on any aspects of health or safety legislation.

-A range of bespoke current awareness services can be provided, including regular updates of company-specific safety profiles on defined chemicals, and customised searches at agreed intervals for data on specified products (see page on bespoke current awareness services for more information).
-For more information on TRACE, please click here (please note, this is a PDF document).
+A range of bespoke current awareness services can be provided, including regular updates of company-specific safety profiles on defined chemicals, and customised searches at agreed intervals for data on specified products.

 Info about us